-You must provide documentation of your Total Support and revenue for your last completed fiscal year.
+You must provide documentation of your Total Support and Revenue (annual operating budget) for your last completed fiscal year.

-You may (but are not required to) provide an audit to substantiate Total Support and Revenue.
-If you do not have an audit, please provide a review, or a compilation signed by the authorizing official, as documentation of Total Support and Revenue.
-Send the most recent available.
+- Not-for-profit, tax-exempt organizations Provide an audit to substantiate Total Support and Revenue.
+If you do not have an audit, provide a review or a compilation signed and certified by the authorizing official, as documentation of Total Support and Revenue (Send the most recent available)

-If a City or County government owns the building or land or both and is applying on behalf of a not-for-profit organization, then the financial statements (or audit) of the applicant and the financial statements (or audit) of the organization that will be responsible for the management of the facility, once it is open, are recommended.
+- If a City or County government owns the building or land or both and is applying on behalf of a not-for-profit organization, then the financial statements (or audit) of both entities are required

-All applicants must submit an 8 ½" x 11" reduction of current architectural plans for the facility.
-DO NOT send full size architectural plans or drawings.
+All applicants must upload an 8 ½" x 11" reduction of current architectural plans for the facility.
+DO NOT send full size architectural plans or drawings with the application.
 See below for suggested submissions for each project type: